Using congruence and consistency to be the same “shape” everywhere

 Being the same shape everywhere means that your audience knows what to expect when they deal with you.

-Demonstrating that congruence and consistency in all your content will help you become a trusted and memorable voice of authority in your industry.
+Show congruence and consistency in all your content.
+It will help you become a trusted and memorable voice in your industry.
 And that’s a great asset that no business owner should overlook.

 Did you find my writing clear?